mislavsraka/Portfolio/README.md

 # Devcamp Portfolio Application

-< This is a Ruby on Rails 5 application that allows users to create own portpolios.
+> This is a Ruby on Rails 5 application that allows users to create own portfolios.

 ### Features